Skip to main content

 Uchenna Awoke

-Uchenna Awoke is a writer from Nsukka, Nigeria.
-His short stories have appeared in Transition, Elsewhere, Trestle Ties, Oyster River Pages, Evergreen Review and other publications.
-He has received fellowships from MacDowell and the Vermont Studio Center.
-He is an Artist Protection Fund Fellow and was the inaugural Arkansas International Writer-at-Risk Residency Fellow, currently enrolled at the University of Iowa Writers' Workshop.
-He was a 2019 Graywolf African Fiction Prize finalist.
+Uchenna Awoke lives and writes in Nsukka, Nigeria.
+His short stories have appeared in Transition, Elsewhere Lit, Trestle Ties, Oyster River Pages, The Evergreen Review, and other places.
+He received fellowships from MacDowell and the Vermont Studio Center in 2017 and 2019, respectively.
+He is an Artist Protection Fund Fellow and the inaugural Arkansas International Writer-at-Risk Residency Fellow, currently living in Fayetteville, Arkansas.
+He is also a 2019 Graywolf Africa Prize finalist.
+He is the author of the novels THE LIQUID EYE OF A MOON and A SIEGE OF OWLS.

 Uchenna Awoke